john-science/HCSS/crawl-ref/docs/crawl_manual.rst

 The Goal
 ========================================

-Your goal is to locate the Orb of Zot, which is held somewhere deep beneath the world's surface.
-The Orb is an ancient and incredibly powerful artefact, and the legends promise great things for anyone brave enough to extract it from the fearsome Dungeon.
-Some say it will grant immortality or even godhood to the one who carries it into the sunlight; many undead creatures seek it in the hope that it will restore them to life.
-But then, some people will believe anything.
+Your goal is to locate the Heart of Zot, which is held somewhere deep beneath the world's surface.
+The legends of all the world relgiions say that if the Heart can be taken from Hell and exposed to the clear light of day, Hell will fall.
+And no one will ever be trapped there again.
+Once in a generation a champion is chosen from the living world and sent by the most powerful priests and wizards to the underworld to undertake this task.
+Obviously none have ever succeeded before, or even survived.
 Good luck!

 Further Help
 ========================================